pgailinas/videoqa-representation-comparison/docs/03_Run_Baseline_VideoQA.md

 * Prediction results include generated answers, ground-truth answers, evidence statistics, and inference timing information.
 * Runtime performance depends on the selected evaluation dataset size, inference configuration, and available GPU resources.
 * GPU memory requirements may vary significantly based on the number of sampled video frames and model generation settings.
-* Generated prediction datasets and summary reports provide the foundation for subsequent experimental evaluation and analysis.
+* Generated prediction datasets and summary reports provide the baseline reference used for subsequent representation-comparison experiments and downstream evaluation.